obscuren/Aura/README.md

 **The main ComputeShader has many variants (for performance purposes).
 This will lead its compilation, and therefore the import of the package in Unity, to take a long time (usually from 20 minutes to an hour!).
 PLEASE DO NOT KILL UNITY AND WAIT UNTIL THE IMPORT IS DONE.
-If you did kill Unity, or experienced any trouble, during importation, re-import the file Aura/Shaders/ComputeShaders/ComputeDataComputeShader.compute**
+If you did kill Unity, or experienced any trouble, during importation, you'll get a "NullReference Exception", re-import the file Aura/Shaders/ComputeShaders/ComputeDataComputeShader.compute**

 Also, please also understand that you might need a Technical Artist or a Graphics Programmer if you want to make Aura fit some special requirements.